 How avansai can help

 Are you looking to start a career in tech?
 Feeling stalled and need help advocating for yourself to ask for a raise or promotion?
 We can help you reach the next level in your career or simply offer advice.
-Fill out our Career Matrix and we’ll help you find your next opportunity.
+Create a Candidate Profile and we’ll help you find your next opportunity.

 *answers have been edited for length/clarity.